benhsz/parless/steps-to-implement.md

 The next step could be to provide customization options for the user, such as being able to:
 - Choose the shape for unfinished opening parens
-- Adjust what the editor should consider 'unexpected indentation'
+- Adjust what the editor should consider 'unexpected indentation' and what the cues should look like
 - Decide whether parentheses in commented-out code should be affected ('no' as default?)

 # Step 7

 Experiment further.

-'Nested pairs of expressions' could be an interesting place to start.
+Nested pairs of expressions could be an interesting place to start.

 For instance